 - Money laundering – yes, it happens.
 Don’t understand it?
 Watch Breaking Bad.

-- This is a new one that has been passed around from collectors of other items.
+- Black market items – this is a new one that has been passed around from collectors of other items.
 We have no idea how that works or if it’s been proven.

 So, let’s take a look at some high prices and dig into the details.The above is an auction style listing with best offer.
 Looks like it sold for $17, 600.The seller has never sold.
 1 feedback from buying.The buyer is new with low feedback.
 This is a vigilante buyer.
 He/she is hitting multiple sellers : Next :Looks like it sold for $13,500.0 feedback new seller and it’s been relisted.What do we have here?
 Same vigilante bidder as the first example.
 Sale never happened.
 Next:Looks like $7990.What?
 Low feedback seller and it’s been relisted.
 No sale.
 Let’s check out the bidder.Low feedback buyer.
 No recent activity.
 More than likely has been shut down by eBbay but not yet suspended.
 Next:Looks like $5100.Relisted.
 0 feedback seller.Vigilante bidder/buyer.
 Sale never happened.
 Many sellers about to get hit by this one.
 We could go on and on and on showing the sales that never happened.
 Hopefully this is enough for any reasonable person to understand what is really going on.
 There ARE rare Beanies.
 They just aren’t the Beanies listed in these articles.
 The link shows some rares.
 Happy Hunting !!
 Which Ty Beanie is the Rarest!